 We developed a short geriatric assessment scale (< 10 minutes) that can be administered by surgical, non-physician staff to estimate the risk of postsurgical complications, including traditional postoperative occurrences, as well as novel geriatric outcomes such as delirium and falls.
 The tool can be used to identify patients in need of close monitoring.

-Intensive blood pressure treatment can reduce the chance of having a heart attack, stroke, or other major cardiovascular illness, but may increase the chance of experiencing a serious adverse event, such as kidney failure.
-We developed and validated a clinical decision score to identify patients likely to experience benefits of intensive blood pressure treatment (e.g., less chance of having a heart attack, stroke, etc.) and unlikely to experience harms when undergoing intensive treatment.
+We developed and validated a clinical decision score to identify patients likely to experience benefits of intensive blood pressure treatment (e.g., less chance of having a heart attack, stroke, etc.) and unlikely to experience harms (e.g., kidney failure).
 The score was developed from SPRINT trial data and tested using both SPRINT and ACCORD-BP trial data.
 Code for replication (in R): github.com/sanjaybasu/sprint-challenge.
-This work was awarded third place in the 2017 SPRINT data analysis challenge from 143 submissions: https://blogs.nejm.org/now/index.php/whats-new-sprint-data-analysis-challenge/2017/03/15/
+This work was awarded third place in the 2017 SPRINT data analysis challenge from 143 submissions.

 This is a nation-wide dataset at the patient-day level, which provides data on day-by-day physiology.
-The paper describing the creation of this dataset is under review.
 The statistical code to extract and clean laboratory values in the dataset has been published on Github. https://github.com/CCMRcodes/VAPD.
 Our VA collaborators in Salt Lake City are already using the Github code in their research.
 Examples of potential uses of this dataset include: finding patterns of patients at increased risk for recurrent infections, and finding patients at risk for inappropriate discontinuation of statins and anti-psychotics.